DarkRawel/DarkRealm/README.md

 Got an idea for a quest?
 A cool ASCII dragon?
 Found a bug?
 Feel free to open an issue or submit a pull request!

+To add new story scenes, place JSON files in the `story/` directory and follow the format used in `intro.json`.

 ---